-- Only group A (large domestic appliances) and E (small domestic appliances excluding TV/PC monitors) loads will be permitted onto the site (consisting of partially or entirely of Group A or Group E waste (WEEE waste) - Group B waste shall be redirected to designated fridge processing plant and rejected from site - Groups C and D shall be rejected from site at the weighbridge.
-Although it is accepted that small amounts of these (not whole) may be present in some ordinary loads. - If any Group B, C and D wastes are encountered after off-loading / tipping then these wastes will be transferred to the quarantine area for transfer off-site to a suitably permitted and approved treatment facility.

-- Any loads which the WBO is unsure of will be moved off the weighbridge to be inspected by the Depot Manager. - Any tumble dryers that are accepted on to site which are identified as containing F gases or condenser fluids will be immediately quarantined and contained in a sealed skip to prevent any contaminant runoff entering the drainage system, and quickly disposed of to another permitted site.
+- Only group A (large domestic appliances) and E (Small Mixed WEEE) loads can be permitted onto the site. - Group B waste shall be redirected to designated fridge processing plant and rejected from site. - Groups C and D shall be rejected at the weighbridge.
+Although it is accepted that small amounts of these (not whole) may be present in ordinary loads. - Any loads which weighbridge staff is unsure of will be moved off the weighbridge to be inspected by the Operations manager. - Any tumble dryers that are accepted on to site which are identified as containing F gases or condenser fluids will be immediately quarantined and contained in a sealed skip to prevent any contaminant runoff entering the drainage system, and quickly disposed of to another permitted site (normally fridge depollution site).